APeculiarCamber/shader-sculptor/README.md

 ## TODO
 -- The manual needs to be remade.
 -- The code needs to be refactored for style AND structure.
+-- There is a potential bug in the new topological ordering code.

 # Shader-Scupltor
 A visual node scripting tool for GLSL graphics shaders using [Dear ImGui](https://github.com/ocornut/imgui).